Ask or search…

 What programming languages do you support?

-Pandium is a language-agnostic platform.
-You can write integrations in any common language including Clojure, Go, Java, Javascript, PHP, Python, and Ruby.
+Pandium is a language-agnostic platform, offering the flexibility to write integrations in a variety of common languages.
+This includes but is not limited to Clojure, Go, Java, JavaScript, TypeScript, PHP, Python, and Ruby.

-*We strive to always support the LTS of each language.
-If you notice anything that seems behind or broken, let us know!
+Our commitment extends to consistently supporting the Long-Term Support (LTS) versions of each language.
+If you notice anything that seems outdated or malfunctioning, please let us know!

 How does the integration script code get into Pandium?

-We have an integration with your source code repository.
-Pandium ingests your script when your script is pushed to your repository.
-A new release will be created that you can apply to your tenants as soon as you are ready.
+Pandium sets up a Source Control process with your source code repository.
+Pandium ingests your script when relevant code is updated in your repository.
+A new release will then be created that you can apply to your tenants as soon as you are ready.

 Do you support webhooks and event-based integrations?

-Webhooks are HTTP callbacks processed and sent to Pandium by a URL.
+Webhooks, essentially HTTP callbacks, are processed and sent to Pandium through a designated URL.
 A webhook request sends a payload that can be used in the context of a Pandium sync, agnostic of scheduling.
-Typically, each webhook has a resource, which defines the information payload, and an event, which triggers the request to be sent.
+Typically, each webhook has a resource, outliningthe information payload, and an event, which serves as a trigger for sending the request.

 Note on creating webhooks: